The garden at Peti Mas hotel, where I stayed this year.

 |

-was told by some puppet makers (see below) that the sultan had a special
+pavilion collapsed.
+I was told by some puppet makers (see below) that

-ceremony for the gamelan, with many empty seats left for the spirits.
+the sultan had a special ceremony for the gamelan, with empty seats

 |